4musks/linux/README.md

 - Varies for each VM and distro types.
 In my setup, I have computed it as **3895807**.

 ![QandA](resources/9.q_and_a.png)

+**Assignment 3**
+- Of the exit types defined in the SDM, which are:
+  - Most frequent

+    [ 2850.258822] 0x4ffffffe, Exit number 48.
+Total exits=**701051**

+    48: **EPT violation**.
+An attempt to access memory with a guest-physical address was disallowed by the configuration of the EPT paging structures.
+  - Least

+    There are several basic exit reason(s) whose Total exits is **0**.
+Second least exit reason is **2**

+    [ 2850.258436] 0x4ffffffe, Exit number 29.
+Total exits=**2**

+    2: **Triple fault**.
+The logical processor encountered an exception while attempting to call the double-fault handler and that exception did not itself cause a VM exit due to the exception bitmap.

 ## Unlicense